 4. Real estate

-“The higher these assets are in the hierarchy, the more liquid they are,” Slavik says.
+“The higher an asset is in the ranking, the more liquid it is,” Slavik explains.
 “Ideal collateral are accounts receivable or inventory that’s easily valued and monetized.
-These can include grains, fuel or oil.
+These include commodities such as metal, lumber, food, fuel or oil.
 Generally, the faster that the asset turns, the more attractive it is as collateral.”

-Conversely, ineligible assets are usually those with lower value or those that may be subject to volatile shifts in consumer trends.
-For example, a roof shingle wholesaler is considered stable because the size, look, construction and volume of inventory isn’t likely to experience year-to-year changes.
-This desirable stability isn’t the same for a wholesaler of apparel or technology — two inventories that are subject to potential obsolescence due to shifts in demand, availability or preference.
+Conversely, ineligible assets are usually those with lower value or those that may be subject to material shifts in consumer trends.
+For example, a wholesaler of shingles is considered stable because the size, look, construction and volume of inventory isn’t likely to experience material year-to-year changes.
+This stability isn’t the same for a wholesaler of apparel or technology-based products.
+Both examples are subject to potential obsolescence due to changes in demand trends and product mix.

 For purposes of securing an ABL, lenders find the following collateral less desirable: